top of page

 Peter Calls Lot Righteous

+In 2 Peter 2: 6-9 Peter tells us that Lot was a righteous man and that he was tormented by seeing the evil in Sodom and Gomorrah.
 How could Peter possibly call Lot "righteous"?
 After all of his failings, poor choices, and sin how could that be?
 No one in themselves is righteous, the only righteousness we can have is from God.
 Just so, Lot, like many of us, failed and sinned.
+His righteousness was because of God's grace, not because he was a perfect man.
+When Peter calls Lot righteous, he is not condoning Lot's decision.
 Even in our disobedience the Holy Spirit stirs our soul and makes us know that lawlessness has a price.
-God delivered Lot "out of temptation".
+God delivered Lot "out of temptation" as Peter tells us.

 Lot's Mistakes And The Mercy Of God

 Lot's mistakes and the mercy of God are an example for us today.
-Lot paid a heavy price for his sins, but God in his mercy saved him from destruction, just as he does us through the blood of his Son.
+Lot paid a heavy price for his sins, but God in His mercy saved him from destruction, just as he does us through the blood of his Son.
 Truly, if God is for us, who can be against us.
 Like us, Lot can be a righteous man and yet still sin.
 God saves us from destruction not because we are worthy, but because He is worthy.

 Mistakes and Mercy